-Though optional, Schematic Irrigation can play a vital role in your site design.
+Schematic Irrigation can play a vital role in your site design.
 Before you even begin your design process, our Schematic Irrigation tool can help give you confidence that you can meet your design parameters.
-It can also help you inform your client or agency where your design is headed and what the flow and pressure requirements will be – all in an extremely quick process.
-Schematic Irrigation areas (also known as zones) help you develop a general idea of the flow totals that will be required for specific portions of your irrigation design.
+It can also help you inform your client or agency where your plan is headed and what the flow and pressure requirements will be – all in an extremely quick process.
+Schematic Irrigation areas (also known as zones) help you develop a general idea of the flow totals that will be required for specific portions of your irrigation system.

 We recommend creating a Schematic layout before placing your heads (emitters).
 The Schematic areas you place in your drawing will give you a good idea of the flow requirements in various regions of your site.
 You can then place your heads with the confidence that you've created a viable basic layout.

 Schematic Irrigation Overview

 Our Schematic Irrigation tool now shares a docked palette with our Circuiting tool.